 Hormonal imbalance is the most common cause of these abnormal growths called polyps in the uterus.
 So, when the levels of estrogen rise in the body, abnormal growth of the endometrial lining starts to occur in the form of the polyps.

-Obesity and high blood pressure are yet other major cause of the polyps in the endometrial lining.
+Obesity and high blood pressure are yet other major cause of the polyps in the endometrial lining of the uterus.
 People with a family history of endometrial or uterine polyps also have higher chances to get them once in their life.

 Treatment for Uterine Polyps